Digestive Enzymes

 Digestive Enzymes and Gluten Sensitivity

-For individuals with gluten sensitivity or celiac disease, the body may have difficulty digesting gluten, a protein found in wheat, barley, and rye.
-This can lead to various digestive issues and discomfort.
-Digestive enzymes play a crucial role in breaking down food components, including gluten, to aid in proper digestion and absorption of nutrients.
+For individuals with gluten sensitivity or celiac disease, the body has difficulty digesting gluten, a protein found in wheat, barley, and rye.
+This can lead to various digestive issues such as bloating, gas, diarrhea, and abdominal pain.

 Supplements for Gluten Sensitivity